ReddyDivya/rd-namaste-react-notes/Chapter - 03 - Laying the foundation/Theory/LayingTheFoundation.md

 ```
 ---
 ### Q: Superpowers of JSX:
-A: **Integration of HTML-like Syntax**: JSX allows us to write code that looks like HTML in JavaScript.
+A: `Integration of HTML-like Syntax` - JSX allows us to write code that looks like HTML in JavaScript.
 This makes it easy for developers to create user interfaces.

-**Component-Based Structure**: JSX is especially powerful when used with libraries like React.
+`Component-Based Structure` - JSX is especially powerful when used with libraries like React.
 It enables us to create reusable UI components, making our code more modular and maintainable.

-**Dynamic Data Binding**: We can embed JavaScript expressions inside JSX using curly braces, allowing us to easily include and manipulate dynamic data within your user interfaces.
-- JSX is easy to maintain and debug.
+`Dynamic Data Binding` - We can embed JavaScript expressions inside JSX using curly braces, allowing us to easily include and manipulate dynamic data within your user interfaces.
+JSX is easy to maintain and debug.

 ---

 ### Q: Role of type attribute in a script tag?
 What options can I use there?
 A: The type attribute in a <script> tag is used to specify the media type of the script content.
 It tells the browser how to interpret the script.
 There are a few different values you can use with the type attribute:

-**Omitted or Empty String**: If the type attribute is omitted or set to an empty string (type=""), the browser will assume the default JavaScript type, which is **text/javascript**.
+`Omitted or Empty String`: If the type attribute is omitted or set to an empty string (type=""), the browser will assume the default JavaScript type, which is **text/javascript**.
 This is the most commonly used type for JavaScript, and it's supported by all modern browsers.

 **Example:**
 ```
 <script>
     // JavaScript code here
 </script>
 ```

-**"text/javascript" (Deprecated)**: While it used to be the default and widely used, specifying type="text/javascript" is no longer necessary in modern web development.
+`text/javascript (Deprecated)`: While it used to be the default and widely used, specifying type="text/javascript" is no longer necessary in modern web development.
 Browsers assume the script is JavaScript by default.
 You can still use it for compatibility reasons, but it's not required.

-Example:
+**Example:**
 ```
 <script type="text/javascript">
     // JavaScript code here
 </script>
 ```

-**"module"**: When we specify type="module", the script is treated as an ECMAScript module.
+`module`: When we specify type="module", the script is treated as an ECMAScript module.
 This value tells the browser that the script is a module that can import or export other files or modules inside it.
 **Example**:
 ```
 <script type="module">